dotnet/docs/docs/csharp/fundamentals/object-oriented/polymorphism.md

 [!code-csharp[Virtual overview example](~/samples/snippets/csharp/objectoriented/Inheritance.cs#SnippetTestVirtualMethods)]

 Virtual methods and properties enable derived classes to extend a base class without needing to use the base class implementation of a method.
-For more information, see [Versioning with the Override and New Keywords](./versioning-with-the-override-and-new-keywords.md).
+For more information, see [Versioning with the Override and New Keywords](../../programming-guide/classes-and-structs/versioning-with-the-override-and-new-keywords.md).
 An interface provides another way to define a method or set of methods whose implementation is left to derived classes.
-For more information, see [Interfaces](../interfaces/index.md).

 ### Hide base class members with new members